Nancy Hann: Career

 In July 2021, RDML Hann was nominated for promotion to rear admiral (two-stars) and assignment as the new director of the NOAA Commissioned Officer Corps, succeeding retired Rear Admiral Michael J. Silah.
 She was confirmed on 16 November 2021.

 In June 2024, RADM Hann was appointed for promotion to vice admiral and appointment as NOAA's deputy under secretary for operations.
 She assumed office and rank, effective 15 July 2024.

 On January 20, 2025, Hann became Acting Under Secretary of Commerce for Oceans and Atmosphere as well as NOAA Administrator.

-On February 27, 2025, Hann directed the mass firing of probationary employees across NOAA.

 On April 1, 2025, Hann returned to her position as NOAA’s Deputy Under Secretary for Operations.
+In November 2025, Politico announced that she will retire from the NOAA Corps effective 1 March 2026 after over 27 years of service.
+Hann had been on terminal leave from 22 December 2025 up until her effective retirement date.